anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 -  managed via the hypervisor and container runtime (Hypervisor Attached for virtual machine and Container Persistent for containers) and is connected via cloud infrastructure underlay network and
 -  Shared File Storage and the Object storage which is connected via the tenant / user overlay network.
-   The details of the tenant storage consumption model are covered in section `"Storage for Tenant Consumption"`__.
+   The details of the tenant storage consumption model are covered in section `Storage for Tenant Consumption <./chapter03.md#3.6.3>`__.

 In managing the provision of virtual storage the tenant should be able to request alternate performance levels, capacity and behaviours.
 The set of selectable attributes includes: